SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 }
 ```

 At this stage compiler produces too much code to check it with a look, it can be simpler to try to build the entire project with *make* and check that it works.
-Running the program gives us a familiar answer, that we got with the stub compiler:
+Running the program gives us a familiar result, that we got with the stub compiler:
 ```
 1.651664
 ```

-To check, that out program is really correct, makes sense printing some values of generated functions in some intermediate points.
+To check, that out program is really correct, it makes sense printing some values of generated functions in some intermediate points.

 # Further improvements